AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The value to be entered is numerical.
 It corresponds to a capacity already installed on the investment candidate's link.
-If **Antares-Xpansion** considers the investment in this investment candidate to be economically relevant, the new capacity invested will be added to the already installed capacity.
-The transmission capacities initially indicated in the ANTARES study are not considered in the `already-installed-capacity` parameter and will be overwritten by **Antares-Xpansion**.
+If Antares-Xpansion considers the investment in this investment candidate to be economically relevant, the new capacity invested will be added to the already installed capacity.
+The transmission capacities initially indicated in the Antares study are not considered in the `already-installed-capacity` parameter and will be overwritten by Antares-Xpansion.

 #### `link-profile`

 The value to be filled is a string specifying the name of a file.
-This file must be located in the `user/expansion/capa/` directory of the ANTARES study.
+This file must be located in the `user/expansion/capa/` directory of the Antares study.
 It must contain one or two columns of 8760 numerical values (the decimal separator is the point).
-The `link-profile` makes the link between the capacity invested and the capacity actually available, in the direct and indirect directions of the ANTARES link for the 8760 hours of the year.
+The `link-profile` makes the link between the capacity invested and the capacity actually available, in the direct and indirect directions of the Antares link for the 8760 hours of the year.
 The `link-profile` can for example be used to represent the maintenance of a generation asset via a seasonalized power outage, or the average load factor of intermittent renewable generation, defined at hourly intervals.
 It should be noted that the `link-profile` is
-deterministic: the same profile will be used by **Antares-Xpansion** for all Monte-Carlo years of the ANTARES study and all capacity tested.
+deterministic: the same profile will be used by Antares-Xpansion for all Monte-Carlo years of the Antares study and all capacity tested.

 ![](../assets/media/link_profile.PNG)

-**Figure 5** – Example of a file containing a load factor profile in the **Antares-Xpansion** format
+**Figure 5** – Example of a file containing a load factor profile in the Antares-Xpansion format

 #### `already-installed-link-profile`

 The value to be filled is a string specifying the name of a file.
-This file must be located in the `user/expansion/capa/` directory of the ANTARES study and have the same format as a `link-profile` (see ***Figure 5***).
+This file must be located in the `user/expansion/capa/` directory of the Antares study and have the same format as a `link-profile` (see ***Figure 5***).
 The `already-installed-link-profile` makes the link between the capacity invested and the hourly capacity actually available, in the direct and indirect way of the Antares link for the 8760 hours of the